Best Places to Stay in Puerto Vallarta: Top Areas & Accommodations

 When to Visit Puerto Vallarta

 Like many beach towns in Mexico, Puerto Vallarta has hot and humid weather from about July to the beginning of October.
 While it can be nice for swimming, it can get pretty miserable for sightseeing.
-The holidays in December and January can also get busy, and hotel prices will soar.

-If you want to avoid the spike in hotel prices and you want to avoid the wet and humid season, try to visit Puerto Vallarta from late October to the beginning of December or from February until May.
+If you want to avoid the spike in hotel prices and you want to skip the wet and humid season, try to visit Puerto Vallarta from late October to the beginning of December or from February until May.

 Frequently Asked Questions